In Summary

 The Expectation Gap

 Modern patients are accustomed to medicines that produce rapid, measurable, symptom-targeted effects.
 An antibiotic clears a bacterial infection within days.
 An antihypertensive lowers blood pressure within hours.
 A pain medication produces relief within the pharmacokinetic window of the drug.
-The mental model of medicine as a specific intervention producing a specific, rapid response is so deeply embedded that most patients apply it unconsciously to every treatment they try — including constitutional medicine, where it does not apply.
+The mental model of medicine as a specific intervention producing a specific, rapid response is so deeply embedded that most patients apply it unconsciously to every treatment they try — including constitutional medicine, where it fits poorly.

-Korean herbal medicine and acupuncture work through recalibration of the body’s regulatory systems.
-A tonifying herbal formula does not add Qi in the way that a glucose infusion adds calories — it provides the biochemical signals and substrates that support the body’s own Qi-generating processes over time.
-Acupuncture does not directly suppress inflammation — it modulates the autonomic and neuroendocrine systems that regulate the inflammatory response, an effect that develops over a course of treatment rather than a single session.
+Korean herbal medicine and acupuncture are understood to work through recalibration of the body’s regulatory systems.
+A tonifying herbal formula does not add Qi in the way that a glucose infusion adds calories — the model is that it provides biochemical signals and substrates that support the body’s own Qi-generating processes over time.
+Acupuncture is thought to act not by directly suppressing inflammation but by modulating the autonomic and neuroendocrine systems that regulate the inflammatory response, an effect that, where it occurs, tends to develop over a course of treatment rather than a single session.

 The clinical consequence of this mismatched expectation is premature discontinuation.
-A patient who begins a constitutional herbal course for chronic fatigue and reports no significant change after two weeks has not yet given the treatment adequate time to work.
-A patient who stops acupuncture after three sessions because they don’t feel better has withdrawn before the regulatory shift the treatment was designed to produce could accumulate.
-In my clinical experience, constitutional herbal treatment typically requires four to eight weeks before the patient can assess its direction reliably, and acupuncture treatment for chronic conditions typically requires six to twelve sessions before the effect consolidates.
+A patient who begins a constitutional herbal course for chronic fatigue and reports no significant change after two weeks has often not yet given the treatment adequate time.
+A patient who stops acupuncture after three sessions because they don’t feel better has withdrawn before any cumulative effect could accumulate.
+In my clinical experience, constitutional herbal treatment typically requires four to eight weeks before the patient can assess its direction reliably, and acupuncture for chronic conditions often requires six to twelve sessions before any effect consolidates.

 Stopping Too Soon After Improvement